Outsourcing: Australia overview

 Be necessary to give business efficacy to the contract.

 Not contradict any express term of the contract.

 Without the ability to imply terms on this basis, there are no implied rights for a supplier to continue to use licensed IP.
 Such rights must be expressly provided for.

 Liability, exclusions and caps

 It is possible to exclude liability for indirect and consequential loss.
-However, the law as to the meaning of consequential loss is not entirely settled in Australia.
+However, the law on the meaning of consequential loss is not entirely settled in Australia.
 Recent Australian cases have diverged from English case law on this point.
-As a result, both suppliers and customers usually attempt to define consequential loss within the contract.
+As a result, both suppliers and customers usually attempt to define consequential loss in the contract.
 Suppliers usually seek to exclude liability for the following independently to excluding liability for consequential loss generally:

 Loss of profit/revenue.